Gaza War | This is known about the alleged involvement of UN workers in the Hamas attack

 The UN Palestinian Aid Organization said on Friday that Israel suspects that the organization's employees participated in the Hamas attack in October.
-HS compiled what is known about the situation.
+Among other things, Finland decided to suspend the payment of support to the organization because of this.

 of the UN Palestinian aid organization UNRWA said on Friday that Israel suspects 12 of its employees were involved in the terrorist organization Hamas's attack in Israel on October 7.